BaseXdb/basex/readme.md

 Welcome to the source code of BaseX.

 To get the project running as smooth as possible, please consider the following notes:

 Compiling BaseX
 ---------------

-JDK 1.6 and JUnit is currently needed to compile the complete sources of the main project.
-If you are using another environment than Eclipse or don't have JUnit installed, just delete the `test` package inside the project and rebuild the project.
+JDK 1.6 and JUnit is currently required to compile the complete sources of the main project.
+If you are using another environment than Eclipse or don't have JUnit installed, just delete the `test` packages inside the project and rebuild the project.

 Please take a look at the [Maven documentation](https://docs.basex.org/wiki/Maven) for information on how to use Maven.

-You can launch the following classes, which are all placed in the main package org.basex:
+You can launch the following classes, which are all placed in the basex-core directory and the `org.basex` main package:

     BaseX        : console mode
     BaseXServer  : server instance, waiting for requests